 Aluminum pergola — $8,000 to $14,000

 Powder-coated aluminum is the most popular choice for Northeast Florida.
 It won't rot, warp, or attract termites, it shrugs off salt air near the beaches, and it never needs repainting.
-A fixed-roof or open-rafter aluminum pergola sized for a typical patio usually lands in the $8,000–$14,000 range installed, including footings and engineering.
+A fixed-roof or open-rafter aluminum pergola sized for a typical patio usually lands in the $8,000–$14,000 range installed, including engineered footings and Florida wind-code engineering.

 Cedar pergola — $10,000 to $16,000

-StruXure louvered pergola — $20,000 to $35,000+
+StruXure louvered pergola — $20,000 to $60,000+

 What Affects Pergola Pricing